Research Labs

 0066 Black Engineering

-Research in the ATHENA lab focuses on cognitive and physiological engineering for augmenting human performance and understanding human capabilities and is conducted by employing classical and experimental ergonomics, augmented reality, and the application of other cutting-edge technologies.
+Research in the Augmentation and Training (ATHENA) laboratory focuses on cognitive and physiological engineering for augmenting human performance and understanding human capabilities and is conducted by employing classical and experimental ergonomics, augmented reality, and the application of other cutting-edge technologies.
 Lab equipment includes biomedical and neurological sensors (EKG, EMG, EEG, HRV, etc.), goniometry, force and moment sensors, and dynamometers

 Adaptive Cognitive Systems Lab